 - “1 Sony_PS3Headset_Wired”

-Once the kit exists, SkuVault calculates the available quantity of the kit according to available quantities of each SKU within the kit.
-Note that this quantity will always be reflected in your SkuVault integrated systems such as ChannelAdvisor, Amazon, Ebay, Shopify etc. Any time a quantity changes for any of those SKUs within the kit, the kit SKU quantity will be re-calculated and updated.
+Once the kit exists, SkuVault calculates the available quantity of the kit according to the available quantities of each SKU within the kit.
+Note that this quantity will always be reflected in your SkuVault integrated systems such as ChannelAdvisor, Amazon, eBay, Shopify etc. Any time a quantity changes for any of those SKUs within the kit, the kit SKU quantity will be re-calculated and updated.
 Even our pick lists are optimized for kits.

 Alternates Within Kits

 Alternates occur when you have multiple listings (and SKUs) for one item.
 Within a kit line item, alternates act as multiple items that could be used to fulfill that part of the kit, should the default item be unavailable for any reason.
 This is handy when the channel or marketplace you’re selling on already has multiple listings for the same item.
 Let’s look at the video game bundle example again.
 Say you’re all out of the “Sony_PS3Headset_Wired SKU,” but you have everything else necessary to make the sale.
 Alternates allow you to dictate alternative SKUs for your kit components and to set up rules for those alternates.
 You could set up “Sony_PS3Headset_Wireless” as a viable alternative, keeping you from losing that sale.
 There are three ways you can utilize the product kitting feature in SkuVault: